Reading

 3. Go to your new project webpage.
 It can take ~5 minutes to appear after enabling.

 4. Now you can commit and then push your updates from RStudio and your website will be updated.
-If you get tired of entering your username and password every time, check out the instructions here.

 GitHub actions